 The Birmingham Vinegar Brewery had a capital of £150,000 by 1897.
 It was the second largest vinegar manufacturer in the world.
 An American subsidiary was established with a share capital of £100,000 in 1898.

 Over 5.5 million bottles of Holbrook’s Worcestershire sauce were sold every year by 1898.
 It was the leading brand of Worcestershire sauce in South Africa and Australasia.
-Due to its strong export market and lower price, Holbrook’s was the highest selling Worcestershire sauce in the world by this point.
+Due to its strong export market and low price, Holbrook’s was the highest selling Worcestershire sauce in the world by this point.

 The name of the company was changed to Holbrooks, Limited in 1900.
 Worcestershire sauce was by far their most important product, although they also produced vinegar and pickles.
 There were factories in Birmingham and Southport, Worcestershire.
-The firm enjoyed a large export market.
+The company enjoyed a large export market.

 John Leslie Tompson died in 1901 due to an accidental overdose of sleeping pills.